wp-plugins/alligator-popup/readme.txt

 == Description ==

-This plugin allows you to add links to pages/posts which will be opened in a popup window.
-The only options in Alligator popup are entered in shortcode, so there is no separate admin page for this plugin.
+This plugin allows you to enter a shortcode to add links to pages/posts which will be opened in a popup window.
+The only options in Alligator popup are entered in the shortcode, so there is no admin page for this plugin.

 #### Shortcode:
 Add a popup shortcode where you would like a link to appear within your post or page text.
 The shortcode has parameters for url, height and width and should be in the format: